BetMGM NC promo code GOALNEWS: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s quick and easy to take advantage of your BetMGM North Carolina bonus code and unlock the bonus bets on offer:
+It’s quick and easy to take advantage of your BetMGM North Carolina bonus code GOALNEWS and unlock your bonus bets:

-- Click here to go to the BetMGM Sportsbook and use promo code GOALNEWS when creating a new account
+- Click here to be taken to the BetMGM Sportsbook, and use the code GOALNEWS when signing up

-- Get your $150 of bonus bets credited to your account, plus any winnings from your first bet
+- Get $150 in bonus bets credited to your account, plus receive any winnings from the qualifying bet

 What can you use your BetMGM bonus on today?

-Although Atlético are not having the best domestic season, they are still doing better than Dortmund.
-The German side are currently 5th, and could easily miss out on Champions League football next season altogether.
+The first golf major of the year tees off as The Masters gets underway at Augusta.
+World number one and 2022 winner Scottie Scheffler is the pre-tournament favorite at +450, ahead of Rory McIlroy and reigning champion Jon Rahm, both at +1100.

-The biggest game from today’s NBA schedule sees the Timberwolves take on the Nuggets.
-Both teams are part of a three-way fight at the top of the West, and a win here will be crucial.
+Other big names include Dustin Johnson, who won in 2020 with a record 20 under par, at +4500, and the legendary Tiger Woods as a huge +15000 outsider.
+Three-time winner Phil Mickelson is also unfancied, priced at a huge +27000.

-To get in on all of this great Champions League and NBA action go to BetMGM and use promo code GOALNEWS to get $150 in bonus bets.
+Click here to visit BetMGM today and use promo code GOALNEWS get $150 in bonus bets to use on this great day of sports action.

 More info on BetMGM’s NC bonus